bluefroguk1/empire-dump/content/Wiki/Armies/Army qualities.md

 Desperate Reinforcement
 * Can move as far as the General wishes this season.
 It must still stop moving when it enters a hostile territory.
 * The ability of this army to defend territory is decreased by one fifth.
 Sometimes a situation is desperate, but additional troops may turn the tide of battle.
-In such cases, the general pushes their troops to move as quickly as possible, to ensure that a faltering garrison receives last minute [[Assistance]], or a failing position is reinforced just before it collapses.
+In such cases, the general pushes their troops to move as quickly as possible, to ensure that a faltering garrison receives last minute Assistance, or a failing position is reinforced just before it collapses.
 When time is of the essence, the general can risk exhausting some of their troops to ensure they arrive in time to support their allies.
 ## Foraging
 * Can use the ''plunder'' order when attacking
 * Other Descriptors: Looter, Scavenger, Snaffler, Raider, Maggots (derogatory)